Shutterstock_2149639129

 These loans are secured against a property that already has an existing loan or mortgage.

-The lender has the second claim to the property in the event of a default, making them riskier and often more expensive.
+The lender has the second claim to the property in the event of a default, making it riskier and often more expensive.

 Choosing the Best Bridging Loan